Home Blog Get Class A CDL

 Step 5: Get Your Hard Card

-Once you pass the skills test, the examiner gives you a sealed envelope (or updates the system electronically).
+Once you pass all three parts of the skills test, the examiner gives you a sealed envelope or updates the system electronically.
+Take this to the DMV counter:

 Related Study Guide